Portfolio optimization: Regulation and taxes

 Investors may be forbidden by law to hold some assets.
 In some cases, unconstrained portfolio optimization would lead to short-selling of some assets.
 However short-selling can be forbidden.
 Sometimes it is impractical to hold an asset because the associated tax cost is too high.
 In such cases appropriate constraints must be imposed on the optimization process.

 Transaction costs

-Transaction costs are the costs of trading in order to change the portfolio weights.
+Transaction costs are the costs of trading to change the portfolio weights.
 Since the optimal portfolio changes with time, there is an incentive to re-optimize frequently.
 However, too frequent trading would incur too-frequent transactions costs; so the optimal strategy is to find the frequency of re-optimization and trading that appropriately trades off the avoidance of transaction costs with the avoidance of sticking with an out-of-date set of portfolio proportions.
 This is related to the topic of tracking error, by which stock proportions deviate over time from some benchmark in the absence of re-balancing.

+Concentration risk

+Concentration risk refers to the risk caused by holding an exposure to a single position or sector that is large enough to cause material losses to the overall portfolio when adverse events occur.
+If the portfolio is optimized without any constraints with regards to concentration risk, the optimal portfolio can be any risky-asset portfolio, and therefore there is nothing to prevent it from being a portfolio that invests solely in a single asset.
+Managing concentration risk should be part of a comprehensive risk management framework and to achieve a reduction in such a risk it is possible to add constraints that force upper bound limits to the weight that can be attributed to any single component of the optimal portfolio.